VLAN Configuration Commands Step by Step Explained

 Switch(config)#vlan 20 Switch(config-vlan)#exit Switch(config)#

-After creating VLANs, we need to assign them to the switch ports.
+After creating VLANs, assign them to the switch ports.
 The switchport mode access vlan command assigns a VLAN to the switch port.
 It accepts a VLAN number as an argument.
 It runs in the interface configuration mode of the port.
 It assigns the specified VLAN number to the port.
 The device connected to the port becomes a member of the specified port.
+The following commands make the device connected to port 1 a member of VLAN-10.

-Switch(config)#interface fastethernet 0/1 Switch(config-if)#vlan 10 Switch(config-vlan)#exit
+Switch(config)#interface fastethernet 0/1 Switch(config-if)#switchport access vlan 10 Switch(config-vlan)#exit

-The following commands make the device connected to port-2 a member of VLAN-20.
+The following commands make the device connected to port 2 a member of VLAN-20.

-Switch(config)#interface fastethernet 0/2 Switch(config-if)#vlan 20 Switch(config-vlan)#exit Switch(config)#
+Switch(config)#interface fastethernet 0/2 Switch(config-if)#switchport access vlan 20 Switch(config-vlan)#exit Switch(config)#

+A switch port can work in two modes: access and trunk.
+In access mode, it works with a single VLAN.
+In trunk mode, it works with multiple VLANs.
 Access mode is the default mode on all switch ports.
 If you connect an end device to a switch port, you do not need to change the default mode.
-But if you connect a switch port to another switch port, you need to change the default mode to trunk mode on both ports.
+However, if you connect a switch port to another switch port, you must change the default mode to trunk mode on both ports.

-Change default mode to trunk mode on ports you used to connect switches.
+Change the default mode to trunk mode on the ports you used to connect switches.
 Use the switchport mode trunk command to change the default mode.
 Run this command in the interface configuration mode of the port.

 Switch(config)#interface gigabitEthernet 0/1 Switch(config-if)#switchport mode trunk Switch(config-if)#exit